angular/angular/aio/content/guide/http.md

 <div class="alert is-important">

- When you pass an interface or a class as a type parameter to `HttpCLient.get` method, use the `RxJS` `map` operator to read the response data.
-Angular only performs JSON.parse of the response it doesn't instantiate an object of the type parameter.
+ When you pass an interface or a class as a type parameter to `HttpClient.get` method, use the `RxJS` `map` operator to read the response data.
+Angular only performs JSON.parse of the response; it doesn't instantiate an object of the type parameter.
 </div>

 <code-example